johnpuddephatt/zerowaste/src/tips/zero-waste-events-and-workshops.md

 ### [Worth the Weight](https://www.eventbrite.co.uk/o/worth-the-weight-20070183683)

-Worth The Weight travel the length and breadth of the country with tonnes of amazing vintage stock every weekend.
+Worth The Weight travels the length and breadth of the country with tonnes of amazing vintage stock every weekend.
 They hold regular vintage fairs at Left Bank Leeds.